 Q: If you were on a desert island and could take just 5 pieces of gear, what would they be?

 A: An apollo arrow.
 SM58 My macbook pro.
-Acoustic Guitar.
-Akai Midi Piano.
+Fender Strat Akai Midi Piano.

 Q: Analog or digital and why?

 A: Digital.
 Its just so much easier and the workflow is much faster and allows for me to be more creative.
-Analog though if you have a bigger budget lol.
+Analog though if you have a bigger budget.